 Fiberglass insulation consists of thin strands of glass that are woven together to create a thick, fluffy mat.
 This insulation is popular among builders since it is reasonably priced and simple to install.
 Foam insulation, on the other hand, is somewhat more costly but offers superior insulation and is more robust.

 Insulation also plays a crucial role in soundproofing a building.
 Insulating materials can absorb sound waves, preventing them from bouncing around the building and creating echoes.
-Construction apprentices learn the use of the right type of construction techniques in construction training.
-By using the right type and amount of insulation, construction students can create a comfortable and quiet living or working space.
+Construction apprentices learn to use the right construction techniques in construction training.
+Construction students can create a comfortable and quiet living or working space using the right type and amount of insulation.